The Legend and the Man Part 1 To Fool the Enemy, chapter 2

 “Late.
 Must be midnight, I think.”

 “This… this might just work!” he said, suddenly energised.
 “Felipe!”
-In spite of his weakness, his voice once again had that steely tone she had heard use.
+In spite of his weakness, his voice once again had that steely tone she had heard Zorro use.
 “Bring me Diego’s clothes!
 We must return to the pueblo!”

 “No. Felipe, go!
 We must stage a robbery.”